ptrbrtz/android-dynamic-binaural-synthesis/README.md

 If you want, have a look at the *AndroidDynamicBinauralSynthesis/Scenes* folder on the SD-card.
 You can easily modify audio scenes or even create new ones.
 You'll figure it out, it's easy, have a look at the .asd files.
 Just make sure the audio files you use are in the *44100 Hz* / *16 bit PCM* format as this is the only supported format right now.
 New scenes will pop up in the app automatically.

-### Compiling
+### Compiling the code yourself

 You can import the code as an Eclipse Android Project or try to migrate it to Android Studio.
-You'll have to have NDK set up and maybe do some setup in the project to get running by setting some paths.
-You'll also have to reference the Razor AHRS Android Library (as an Android Library Project), even if you're not using the head-tracker in the end.
-It can be found [here](https://github.com/ptrbrtz/razor-9dof-ahrs).
+You'll have to have NDK set up and maybe do some setup in the project to get it running by setting some paths.
+You'll also have to reference the Razor AHRS Android Library (as an Android Library Project) to make it compile, even if you're not using the head-tracker in the end.
+The library can be found [here](https://github.com/ptrbrtz/razor-9dof-ahrs).